 If you lose capacity without having granted any LPAs your loved ones would have to go through an expensive and lengthy court process to be granted permission to make decisions on your behalf.

-If you would like further information about how a Lasting Power of Attorney (LPA) could be beneficial to you or family/friends then please get in touch with our solicitors via email or on 020 7833 4433.
+If you would like further information about how a Lasting Power of Attorney (LPA) could be beneficial to you or family/friends then please submit an enquiry form on 020 7833 4433.